Build a receiver

 Implementing the receiver component

-All the receiver APIs are currently declared in the receiver/receiver.go file within the Collector’s project, open the file and take a minute to browse through all the interfaces.
+All the receiver APIs are currently declared in the receiver/receiver.go file in the Collector project.
+Open the file and take a minute to browse through all the interfaces.

-Notice that receiver.Traces (and its siblings receiver.Metrics and receiver.Logs) at this point in time, doesn’t describe any specific methods other than the ones it “inherits” from component.Component.
+Notice that receiver.Traces (and its siblings receiver.Metrics and receiver.Logs) at this point, doesn’t describe any specific methods other than the ones it “inherits” from component.Component.

-It might feel weird, but remember, the Collector’s API was meant to be extensible, and the components and their signals might evolve in different ways, so the role of those interfaces exist to help support that.
+It may feel weird, but remember, the Collector API was meant to be extensible.
+The components and their signals may evolve in different ways, so the role of those interfaces exists to help support that.

-So, to create a receiver.Traces, you just need to implement the following methods described by component.Component interface:
+To create a receiver.Traces, you need to implement the following methods described by component.Component interface:

 Start(ctx context.Context, host Host) error